Fox News has got the inside of Anna Nicole Smith's refrigerator.

 So a lot of questions about this trial.

-What isn't at question is this.
+What isn't a question is this.

-Johnny Sutton, the U.S. attorney was sent down to El Paso by George Bush.
+Johnny Sutton, the U.S. attorney, was sent down to El Paso by George Bush.

-He was uh is a longtime Bush associate from the governor and even pre-governor days, in front of a judge that was likewise appointed to the both the state bench and the federal bench by George Bush down in Texas, people well known to George Bush, to put Border Patrol agents trying to do their job in federal prison with the very people that they had put in that prison, by the way.
+He is a longtime Bush associate from the governor and even pre-governor days in front of a judge that was likewise appointed to both the state bench and the federal bench by George Bush down in Texas, people well known to George Bush, to put Border Patrol agents trying to do their job in federal prison with the very people that they had put in that prison, by the way, and to rely on the word of illegal alien drug smugglers in testimony, smugglers who had been given green cards,

-Um, and give and and give the credibility uh and the honor to an illegal alien drug smuggler and put our border patrol agents in the federal pen.
+smugglers who had been given immunity, smugglers who had now sued the United States government for $5 million for being shot in the butt for a civil rights violation, and give the credibility and the honor to an illegal alien drug smuggler and put our Border Patrol agents in the federal pen.

 And then furthermore, to promise, well, no, they'd be segregated.

-So Johnny Sutton, uh the U.S. attorney who prosecuted these guys, made this promise to me on my local program.
+So Johnny Sutton, the U.S. attorney who prosecuted these guys, made this promise to me on my local program.

-Obviously, federal agents have to be protected inside prison and they will be so uh they have to be protected and they will be, except uh Nacho Ramos, one of these agents, was uh put in general population As soon as he got to the uh federal pen in Mississippi and uh was promptly beaten up by uh four or five illegal aliens within an inch of his life.
+So they have to be protected, and they will be, except Nacho Ramos, one of these agents, was put in general population as soon as he got to the federal pen in Mississippi and was promptly beaten up by four or five illegal aliens within an inch of his life.

 And the Bush administration said, oh, it wasn't serious.

-Uh you know, he didn't see a doctor for four days.
+You know, he didn't see a doctor for four days.

 His civil rights are being violated every day.